 Submit a Freedom Project Now <--Click here!

 To submit a completed freedom project, format in PDF for text and pictures (3-4 pages).
 If published to YouTube, TeacherTube, or Vimeo just send link.
-If you need assistance please go to our Freedom Projects page for more information.
+For Freedom Projects Submission Criteria click here---> Freedom Projects

 Our hope is that teachers will enjoy this site as a resource for developing/sharing creative curricula by providing overall frameworks that challenge students to think critically about the concept of freedom.
 Because we respect teachers' judgment concerning students' needs, we do not expect curriculum plans to be standardized.
 Teachers are in the best position to provide detailed directions/approaches that meet their students' needs, abilities, interests given the students' backgrounds.